alexi/eip-5050/ReadMe.md

 1. **UX** users would be required to perform two steps to commit each action (sign the message, and send the transaction)
 2. **Gas** performing signature verification is computationally intensive

 Most importantly, the consensus among the developers surveyed is that strict user validation is not necessary because the concern is only that malicious initiating contracts will phish users to commit actions *with* the malicious contract's assets. **This protocol treats the initiating contract's token as the prime mover, not the user.** Anyone can tweet at Bill Gates.
 Any token can send an action to another token.
 Which actions are accepted, and how they are handled is left up to the contracts.
-High-value actions can be reputation-gated via state contracts, or access-gated with allow/disallow-lists. (`Controllable`)[#controllable] contracts can also be used via trusted controllers as an alternative to action chaining.
+High-value actions can be reputation-gated via state contracts, or access-gated with allow/disallow-lists. [`Controllable`](#controllable) contracts can also be used via trusted controllers as an alternative to action chaining.

 *Alternatives considered: action transmitted as a signed message, action saved to reusable storage slot on initiating contract*

+### Action Selectors

+Actions are identified using function selectors (`bytes4(keccack256(action_key))`).
+This allows for efficient comparison operations on arbitrarily long action keys with simple namespacing (e.g. `"cast"` can become `"spells.cast"`) and sequence specification (e.g. `"land.settle>land.build"` indicating `"land.settle"` must be received before `"land.build"`).

-### State Contracts
+## State Contracts

 Moving state logic into dedicated, parameterized contracts makes state an action primitive and prevents state management from being obscured within the contracts.
 Specifically, it allows users to decide which "environment" to commit the action in, and allows the initiating and receiving contracts to share state data without requiring them to communicate.

 The specifics of state contract interfaces are outside the scope of this standard, and are intended to be purpose-built for unique interactive environments.

-### Action Strings

-Actions are identified with arbitrary strings.
-Strings are easy to use because they are human-readable.
-The trade-off compared with an action ID registry model is in space and gas efficiency, and strict uniqueness.

 ### Gas and Complexity (regarding action chaining)